What Is a Public Cloud?

-A public cloud is a third-party IT management solution that hosts computing services and physical infrastructure.
+A public cloud is a third-party IT management solution that hosts on-demand cloud computing services and physical infrastructure using the public internet.
 There are three cloud model types: software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS).
 Each of these models allows organizations to access resources and technology without hosting them in a corporate-owned data center.

 Essentially, public clouds offer companies a chance to virtually rent equipment, software and storage.
 While companies host private clouds within their own servers, anyone can purchase public cloud services and securely share their use.

 How Does a Public Cloud Work?